climate-nlp/reportparse/README.md

 | --skip_load_image    | bool (0 or 1)                                            | Whether to skip loading the image of pages.
 The default is 0 (False).                                                                                                                                                                                                                                                                                                                                            |
 | --overwrite_strategy | str ("no", "all", "annotator-add", or "annotator-clear") | Whether to overwrite the output file if it exists.
 The default is "no". "no" will not overwrite the output file. "all" will replace the existing output file with the completely new one. "annotator-clear" will use existing "reader" results but does not use old annotator results. "annotator-add" will use existing "reader" results and overwrite the annotator results only for the specified annotators. |

 We also provide annotator specific optional arguments.
-Please refer them by running ```python -m reportparse.main --help```.
+Please refer to them by running ```python -m reportparse.main --help```.

 <h3 id="readers">Readers</h4>